 Unless you are an enthusiast with a huge budget to spare for your PC for World of Warcraft, you would want to stick to the basic RAM specs.

-A decent DDR4 RAM stick has an average frequency in the range of 2400 to 3000 MHz.
-However, high performance RAM sticks can feature 4000 MHz or higher frequencies as well.
+A decent DDR4 RAM stick has an average frequency of 2400 to 3000 MHz.
+However, high-performance RAM sticks can also feature 4000 MHz or higher frequencies.

-However, the higher the RAM frequency the more expensive it is.
-In addition to that, not all motherboards support high frequency RAM sticks.
-Most budget motherboards, such as those featuring the Intel H510 chipset, support RAM with frequencies of only upto 3000 MHz.
+However, the higher the RAM frequency, the more expensive it is.
+In addition to that, not all motherboards support high-frequency RAM sticks.
+Most budget motherboards, such as those featuring the Intel H510 chipset, support RAM with only up to 3000 MHz frequencies.

 Another important RAM characteristic is the CAS latency.
 An average DDR4 RAM has a CAS latency of about 16-18.
 The lower the CAS latency, the more expensive the RAM is.